H.S. TENNIS: Mansfield boys advance in Div. 2 postseason with win over Nauset Regional

 At No. 1 doubles the team of Jonah Fine and Nikhil Nain won 6-1, 6-1 and the second team of Jacob and Josh Weiner won 6-3, 6-2.

-Mansfield next has a date at No. 7 Walpole on Wednesday at 4 p.m.
+Mansfield next is at No. 7 Walpole on Wednesday at 4 p.m.

 Wesboro 5, King Philip 0